folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 4. In the **Schedule** section, enter a date range for the fixed due date by selecting dates in the **Date from** and **Date to** boxes.
 This is the time range during which the fixed due date is applied.
 5. Enter the **Due date** that applies to all materials checked out during the time range you selected above.
 6. Optional: To create additional date ranges, click **New** and repeat steps 4 and 5.
 If you need to delete a date range, click the **trash can icon**.
 7. Once you are finished creating your schedule, click **Save & close**.
-The fixed due date schedule is saved and appears in the Fixed due date schedule pane.
+The fixed due date schedule is saved and appears in the Fixed due date schedules pane.

 ### Edit a fixed due date schedule

 1. In the **Fixed due date schedules** pane, select the fixed due date schedule you want to edit.
-2. In the **fixed due date schedule details** pane, click **Edit**.
+2. In the **fixed due date schedule details** pane, click **Actions > Edit**.
 3. Edit the fixed due date schedule.
 4. Click **Save & close**.
 The fixed due date schedule is updated.